Generic Name: vortioxetine (VOR tye OX e teen)

 Taking Trintellix in the last 3 months of pregnancy may cause problems in the newborn, such as life-threatening withdrawal symptoms, serious lung problems or other complications in the baby.
 Tell your doctor if you are pregnant.

-Follow your doctor's instructions about taking Trintellix if you are pregnant.
-Do not start or stop taking this medicine without your doctor's advice, and tell your doctor right away if you become pregnant.
-Vortioxetine may cause harm to an newborn baby, but you may have a relapse of major depressive disorder or other problems if you stop taking your medicine during pregnancy.
-The benefit of continuing treatment with Trintellix may outweigh any risks to the baby.
+Do not start or stop taking Trintellix during pregnancy without your doctor's advice.
+Vortioxetine may harm an unborn baby, but you may have a relapse of major depressive disorder or other problems if you stop taking this medicine during pregnancy.
+The benefit of continuing treatment with this medicine may outweigh any risks to the baby.

 How should I take Trintellix?

 Take Trintellix exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.

 You may take Trintellix with or without food.